 Scale: 1.5/3 | Quality: .75/3

-If you are the sole marketer, growth hacker, or content creator on your team or if you don’t mind interacting with the team over videochat, checking out the jobs at We Work Remotely is a good place for you.
+If you are the sole marketer, growth hacker, or content creator on your team or if you don’t mind interacting with the team over videochat, We Work Remotely is a good place for you.
 They are the largest community online for remote jobs with over 2,500,000 monthly visitors.
+For more guidance on how to find remote digital marketing jobs, check out our article.

 Scale: .5/3 | Quality: 1/3

-FlexJobs is a job board for remote, flexible timing, or freelance work.
+FlexJobs is a job board for remote, flexible, or freelance work.
 They hand screen all of the positions on the site to ensure they are high quality and real.
-They offer a lot of marketing positions for people looking to work remotely or looking for shorter term projects.
+They offer a lot of marketing positions for people looking to work remotely or on shorter term projects.

 Scale: 2/3 | Quality: 3/3